Laur401/bite-web-internship-2025-submission/README.md

 description.
 ![The design of the page](page.png)

-All the code in the file is kept inside the single index.php file, as I felt the scope of the project is narrow enough not to need additional separation.
+All the code in the project is kept inside the single index.php file, as I felt the scope of the project is narrow enough not to need additional separation.

+For this version of the project, I added the ability to edit the number directly via the text input, and also have the change reflected in the list itself.

-I created two algorithms for data sorting - a simple QuickSort algorithm with a random pivot selection for initial list sorting, and a custom exponential search-based algorithm for moving the input value around the list.
+I created two algorithms for data sorting - a simple QuickSort algorithm with a random pivot selection for initial list sorting, and a custom exponential-search-based algorithm for moving the input value around the list.
 The time complexity of the custom algorithm is $(log_{2}n)^2$ for worst and average case, and $log_{2}n$ for best case.
 The space complexity is 1\.